maxisses/Covid-19API/README.md

 ...turned out its true.
 And some fun new technology and how to built an API and dynamic SQL :)

-## Steps to deploy yourself

-You can [deploy this application to IBM Cloud](https://cloud.ibm.com/developer/appservice/) or [build it locally](#building-locally) by cloning this repo first.
-Once the app is live, you can access the `/health` endpoint to check if its up.
-You'll have to bring your own DB and deploy the filldbscripts in the scripts folder to a functions / serverless.

 ## What's next for CoVid-19-API
 In the future we want to be able to aggregate news information on the COVID-19 virus from reliable sources while avoiding duplicates.
 Furthermore, we ourselves want to be able to publish some metrics/correlations from the data we gathered.
 At a later time, if the API is a success, we plan to have it reside inside a kubernetes cluster to ensure availability and scalability.